Make Table Rock Worthy of the View

 Map who controls what

-Land ownership, management, roads, towers, gates, access points, and constraints.
+Land ownership, management boundaries, roads, towers, gates, access points, and constraints.

 Clarify public access

-Where access is clear, confusing, blocked, unsafe, or limited.
+Where access is clear, confusing, blocked, unsafe, or unresolved.

 Prepare serious conversations